top of page

 Forest School

-We are extremely excited to have booked a visit for our oldest children to the forest school at Summerlea school on Wednesday 18th June.
+We are extremely excited to have booked a visit for our oldest children to the forest school at Rustington Community Primary school on Wednesday 24th June.
 Unfortunately, we cannot extend this visit to our younger children but we hope to repeat it next year and they will then have their chance to attend once they reach school leaver age.
-A letter to confirm attendance and further information will be going out to those families that this relates to.
+Further information regarding times will be sent out shortly.

-As we draw closer to the end of term and some of our children are getting ready to leave us for school, we would like to invite you all into the church for one last time to say goodbye.
-All children are invited in for the morning, even if your child doesn’t usually attend on a Friday but we would ask that you please confirm by text or email that your child will be coming in that day so that we are able to ensure we have the correct number of staff to safely accommodate this.
+As we draw closer to the end of term and some of our children are getting ready to leave us for school, we would like to invite you into the church for one last time to say goodbye.
+Children who are leaving us for school but who do not usually attend on a Friday are invited to join us for the morning and we would ask that you please confirm by text or email that your child will be coming in that day so that we are able to ensure we have the correct number of staff to safely accommodate this.

-The older children (those who will be leaving us for school) will go through to the church with us at 12.00pm and will be performing a few songs for you all.
+The older children (those who will be leaving us for school) will go through to the church with us at 12.00pm and will be performing a few songs.
+The church doors will be opening at 11.50am so please could all parents/carers, family members who would like to come along to this, please be seated by 12pm so we can safely close the church doors again.

 Once the service is finished, we will take the older children back through to playgroup to gather their things and will then invite families through to give out the children's learning journals as the children leave.